-In 2017, Oregon enacted an Extreme Risk Protection Order (ERPO) law that allows family or household members1 and law enforcement officers to petition a civil court for an order preventing a dangerous person from accessing firearms for up to one year.
+In 2017, Oregon enacted an Extreme Risk Protection Order (ERPO) law that allows family or household members1 and law enforcement officers to petition courts for a civil order that prevents a person who has demonstrated a significant risk of harm from accessing firearms for up to one year.

 In order to obtain an ERPO, the petitioner must file a sworn affidavit alleging that the respondent presents a risk in the near future, including an imminent risk, of suicide or of causing physical injury to another person.
 In determining whether the respondent poses this risk, the court must consider the following evidence: